microsoft/LUIS-Samples/examples/azure-function-endpoint/readme.md

 1. Add a query on the end of the URL, like this: `http://localhost:7071/api/Function1?query=hello`, then press enter.

-1. You should see the query in JSON with the intents associated with that query, according to the intents in your app.
+1. The result in the console and browser will show the query with the intents associated with that query in JSON, according to the intents in your app.
 The lower the score, the less the query is associated with a specific intent.
 Changing your query in the test, while running, will yield different scores with the intents.

 1. Go to your SQL database resource in Azure, choose the `Query editor` (you may need to sign into your SQL database), select your `dbo.LUIS` table under `Tables`, then click `Edit Data` to view your table.
 For each query, 1 row has been added to the table.
+If you don't see it, make sure you published your Azure function app back to Azure, before running the app.